pleabargain/EnglishHelpsYourCareer/english_in_use_summarizing_phrases.md

 # Giving examples

+-
+- A classic illustration of the beautiful nature in Albania is the X Canyon.
 - A classic illustration often cited is…
 - Another example of this may be given.
 - et cetera / and so on / and so forth
-- In particular / particularly
+- In particular
+- Particularly
 - In the … case this was perhaps the most obvious.
 - More detailed studies show that…
 - Only in one respect does the advantage seem to be with…